-We can also check the status of the web server by typing the local IP in the browser; this will display the apache2 home page in the browser.
-If you do not know the local IP of your system type the following command in the terminal windows.
+However, we can also check the status of the web server by typing the local IP in the browser.
+This will display the apache2 home page in the browser.
+However, if you do not know the local IP of your system.
+Then type the following command in the terminal windows.

 hostname –I [This will give the local IP of the system]

-Alternatively, typing http://localhost or http://127.0.0.1 in the address bar of the browser will also lead to the default landing page of the apache web server.
-The default landing page or home page of the apache2 web server is as follows.
+Alternatively, typing http://localhost or http://127.0.0.1 in the address bar of the browser will lead to the default landing page of the apache web server.
+Moreover, the default landing page or home page of the apache2 web server is as follows.

 Start, Stop, restart, Enable and disable Apache web service